isaacbilyea/FiveAlive_client_project/README.md

 # Brothers In Arms Memorial Website :rose:

 Welcome!
 This is the repository of official website development of the Brothers In Arms Memorial Project for the Srishti Foundation.
-It covers the history and brings awareness to the Indian-Canadian soldiers that fought in WW1.
+It covers the history and brings awareness to the Indian and Canadian soldiers that fought in WW1.
 This project consists of full brand development, website programming, video production, and functional interactivity.
 Thanks for stopping by!

 ![Portfolio Readme Photo](/images/BrothersInArms_Readme.png)